NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 provisioned.

 Although they are regular DNS zones, catalog zones contain only information for the management of a set of authoritative nameservers.
-For this reason, operators may want to limit the systems able to query these zones.
+To prevent unintended exposure to other parties, operators SHOULD limit the systems able to query these zones.

 Querying/serving catalog zone contents may be inconvenient via DNS due to the nature of their representation.